Blaize-Egelhof/P4-Genepool/README.md

 -   ### ***Entity Relationship Diagram***

     - The following Entity Relationship Diagram was created to show the models used.
-The in-built Django User model was used for this project, and a unique Song model was created with the fields in purple included.
+The in-built Django User model was used for this project.

-    - The fields in blue are could have features that are discussed in the Future Implementations section of this document.

     - Entity Relationship Diagram:
       ![Entity Relationship Diagram](https://github.com/Blaize-Egelhof/P4-Genepool/blob/main/media/media-for-readme/p4-genepool-db-diagrams.PNG)